voucherifyio/sdk-ruby-openapi-based/docs/ProductsApi.md

 api_instance = VoucherifySdk::ProductsApi.new
 product_id = 'product_id_example' # String | A Voucherify product ID or source ID.
 opts = {
-  force: true # Boolean | If this flag is set to `true`, the product will be removed permanently.
-Going forward, the user will be able to create another product with exactly the same `source_id`.
+  force: true # Boolean | If this flag is set to true, the product will be removed permanently.
+Going forward, the user will be able to create another product with exactly the same source_id.
 }

 begin